stemangiola/tidygate/README.md

     ## Pontiac Firebird                  1,2

-Details of the interactively drawn gates are saved to `tidygate_env$gates` This variable is overwritten each time interactive gates are drawn, so save it right away if you would like to access it later.
+Details of the interactively drawn gates are saved to `tidygate_env$gates`.
+This variable is overwritten each time interactive gates are drawn, so save it right away if you would like to access it later.